masneyb/cavedbmanager/README.md

   * `sudo mkdir -p /usr/local/cavedbmanager-data/`
   * `sudo cp -dpRv data/* /usr/local/cavedbmanager-data/`
   * `WHOAMI=$(whoami) && sudo chown -R "${WHOAMI}":"${WHOAMI}" /usr/local/cavedbmanager-data/`
 * Optional: Install sample bulletin data.
-See Sample Bulletin section below for details.
+See the How to generate the Sample Bulletin section below for details.
 * Start the server: `make run`.
 The server will only listen to the loopback interface.
 Use `make runRemote` to have it bind to all network interfaces.
 The latter is useful if you are testing from inside a virtual machine.

-## Sample Bulletin
+## How to generate the Sample Bulletin

 The sample bulletin included with this repository can be generated with the following procedure.